lordbadri/hipparcos_star_data/README.md

 The data extracted will be over 2GB, I would suggest leaving it to run overnight.
 I am working on implementing this is Pyspark but the delay is due to the fact that we have to request and extract the file from the server.
+I haven't uploaded all the photometry data as its well over 2GB.